poplars-dev/poplars-dev.github.io/_customizations/poplar_adjref.md

 excerpt_separator: <!--more-->
 ---

-The Customer Inquiry Adjustement Reference adds a new column to the Adjustments grid in the A/R Customer Inquiry Adjustments tab that displays the adjustment Reference.
+Add a new column to the Adjustments grid in the A/R Customer Inquiry Adjustments tab that displays the adjustment Reference.